Teyo Johnson: Oakland Raiders

 His second season saw him play in only 8 games.
 He believed that his role was reduced because he missed some voluntary offseason workouts to go to China on an NFL tour, although head coach Norv Turner denied this was the case.
 Johnson made 9 catches, 131 yards, and 2 touchdowns.
+He was released by the Raiders on September 3, 2005, at the end of the preseason.

 Arizona Cardinals

-The start of his third season came with disappointment as he was released by the Raiders at the end of the preseason.
-He was however quickly signed by the Arizona Cardinals.
-He only played 6 games for the Cardinals before was once again released.
+He was however quickly signed by the Arizona Cardinals on September 13, 2005.
+He only played 6 games for the Cardinals before being released on November 22, 2005.
 He only made 3 catches for 29 yards in those games.